pldn/LDWizard-old/README.md

 - Importing from SSL URLs on servers that do not emit the correct headers (e.g., CORS) is not supported.
 - It is not possible to import multiple source files.
 - Only CSV source data is supported.
-- File decompression is not supported.
+- Compressed files are not supported.

 ### 4.2 LD Wizard configuration component

 This section specifies the LD Wizard transformation component and its interfaces.
-This component presents the Graphical User Interface that the general user will interact with after they have successfully uploaded a tabular source file.
+This component presents the Graphical User Interface (GUI) that the general user will interact with after they have successfully uploaded a tabular source file.

 <figure id="GUIComponent">
   <img src="/docs/img/GUIComponent.svg" width="70%" height="50%">